This post was most recently updated on January 30th, 2024.8 min read.

-In this post, I’ll try to archive everything you need to download and install to get commandlets like Connect-MsolService working.
-I’ve had to do it a couple of times when changing laptops, so it’s good to document them somewhere! 🙂
+In this post, I’ll try to archive everything that you need to download and install to get commandlets like Connect-MsolService working.
+I’ve had to do it a couple of times when changing laptops, so it’s good to document them somewhere! :)

 So, when would you need to follow this guide and install the modules described here?
 Mostly this comes to play, when you’re switching machines, try to run the SharePoint Online Management shell but it doesn’t even exist on the machine, or it does exist but you get random errors like this:

 The term ‘Connect-MsolService’ is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.

 The following guide should help you out!
 I’ll try to keep it updated as things change.

 Prerequisites to get Azure AD commandlets (like MSOnline/MSOL and AzureAD) to work

 Depending on your use case, you might not always need all of these – but these are the ones I’ve had to recently install (on Windows 10), so these are the ones I’m going to document :)

 How to install the prerequisites for AzureAD and related commandlets?

 - (Optional) Install Microsoft Online Services Sign-In Assistant for IT Professionals RTW